fecgov/openFEC/CONTRIBUTING.md

 * If a pull request is ready for review, **leave or make it unassigned**.
 This is the assumed state of new PRs, but work-in-progress PRs are quite welcome.
 * If you decide to review a pull request with the intent of merging it (or deciding what still needs to be done before merge), then **assign the PR to yourself** so that it's clear that someone's grabbed it.
 * Anyone is welcome to informally review a PR and comment on it at any time, no matter who is assigned.

+## Workflow

+1. Pull an issue from the current sprint only plz (unless there is an *URGENT* issue).
+Take an unassigned issue or re-assign an issue with the label "[stealable](https://github.com/18F/openFEC/labels/stealable)."
+If a non *URGENT* issue comes up, but you want to prioritize it, coordinate with the PM or tech lead on slack.
+2. Before starting,

 ## Public domain